Anthony3141/javascriptgames/README.md

-How to play:
+How to play:\nExtract Zip\nOpen Index
-Extract Zip
-Open Index